Introduction

 In addition to the flexibility provided by the APIs, there is also a possibility to extend functionality via plugins (using Lua).
 This can be used to support the decoding and encoding of security tokens (digital signatures of the URLs) or advanced routing rules that are not available out-of-the-box.

 A modern TV CDN is considered as critical infrastructure and has very high requirements on uptime and robustness.
 This is in obtained via multiple independent and stand-alone instances of each service (although particular use cases might require sharing data via a redundant database).
-The ACD software services run on RHEL8 Linux.
+The ACD software services run on RHEL8 or RHEL9 Linux or compatible distributions such as Oraclelinux.

 Note: Not all products or components that are part of ACD are documented here.
 Please contact our Sales for a complete overview.